 Prolific novelist Jeanette Winterson, probably best known for her 1985 novel Oranges Are Not the Only Fruit, has written a nonfiction book about herself called Why Be Happy When You Could Be Normal?
 I have to agree with a writer in The Huffington Post who called this “arguably one of the best titles for a memoir, ever.”

-The words of the book’s title are those of “Mrs. Winterson,” the emotionally and physically abusive adoptive mother who strongly disapproved of the author’s teen romance with another female.
+The title’s words Why Be Happy When You Could Be Normal are those of “Mrs. Winterson,” the emotionally and physically abusive adoptive mother who strongly disapproved of the author’s teen romance with another female.
 “I was sixteen and my mother was about to throw me out of the house forever, for breaking a very big rule…The rule was not just No Sex, but definitely No Sex With Your Own Sex.”
 I mean, Why be happy when you could be normal?

 If there’s indeed such a choice to be made, it seems that Winterson goes for happy.
 She strikes out on her own.
 She becomes an award-winning author in her early 20’s.
 Her successful writing career, though, is not a focus of this memoir; instead, she fast-forwards to more recent times.